Sponsor

 Wednesday, April 9th, 2008

 The president of a regional liberal arts college gave a presentation at my university today about price discrimination in higher education.
 Private colleges almost universally set tuition at a high rate and then offer a combination of need and merit-based scholarships to students based on their willingness to pay.
-In theory, poor students […]
+In theory, poor students with rich […]

 Skin in the Game